OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Here we can observe that:

-- this occurred under-the-hood via XPC, concretely it is implemented via a `NSXPCConnection` that uses the `libxpc.dylib` Framework
+- this occurred under-the-hood via XPC, concretely it is implemented via a `NSXPCConnection` that uses the `libxpc.dylib` Framework.
 - the UTIs included in the `NSItemProvider` are `public.plain-text` and `public.file-url`, the latter being included in `NSExtensionActivationRule` from the [`Info.plist` of the "Share Extension" of Telegram](https://github.com/peter-iakovlev/Telegram-iOS/blob/master/Share/Info.plist "Info.plist` of the "Share Extension" of Telegram").

 ###### Identifying the App Extensions Involved